These Easter recipes for kids are perfect for small, messy hands and the treats are pretty tasty too...

 Most of these recipes are no-bake, which means there are no hot ovens or hobs to worry about.
 A few of the recipes may need adult supervision, which gives you the perfect excuse to spend some quality time with the kids!

-For our biscuit and cake recipes, you can make them first or buy ready made ones and let the kids have the fun job of decorating – watch their faces light up as they get creative with Mini Eggs and sweets galore!
+For our biscuit and cake recipes, you can make them first or buy ready made ones and let the kids have the fun job of decorating – watch their faces light up as they get creative.

 Another tip for the chocolate-based recipes is to melt the chocolate in the microwave or on the hob and allow to cool before the kids get involved so you don’t need to worry about them burning themselves.

-First on the list are these easy Easter egg bites.
-These cute and fun Rice Krispie chocolate eggs are sweet and simple to make with melted chocolate and handfuls of Rice Krispies – get the kids to stir the mix and you can help them mould them – perfect team work!
+First on the list of our easter Easter recipes for kids are these Easter egg bites.
+These cute Rice Krispie chocolate eggs are sweet and simple to make with melted chocolate and handfuls of Rice Krispies – get the kids to stir the mix and you can help them mould them – team work makes the dream work!

 Get the recipe: Rice Krispie chocolate eggs